 go generate

-Fill in the characteristics of the microservice in service.yaml, and go generate again to generate the skeleton code for the new microservice and its client stubs.
+Fill in the features of the microservice in service.yaml, and go generate again to generate the skeleton code for the new microservice and its client stubs.

 Implement the functionality of the microservice in service.go and test it in service_test.go.